The jury is the core of the UX Design Awards. The independent experts’ many years of experience guarantee the highest quality of the competition.

-Layla Keramat is Executive Creative Director with over 25 years’ experience defining and designing innovative digital solutions with her teams.
+Layla Keramat is Executive Creative Director with over 25 years of experience defining and designing innovative digital solutions with her teams.
 With a human centered design approach, she designs complex systems of service and product for connected car, electric & future mobility, telcos, digital wallet, IoT (at home and industry), and future cities for clients such as Porsche, Volkswagen, IKEA, China UnionPay, Deutsche Telekom, AT&T, o2 Telefonica, Saudi Telekom, Samsung, Siemens, General Electric, 9/11 Memorial Museum, and other leading brands.

-Her programs have been successfully brought to markets across the US, Europe, Middle East, and China.
+Her programs have been successfully brought to markets across the US, Europe, the Middle East and China.
 Layla has spoken recently on these topics at the InnoTrans 2018 on the future of mobility, University Darmstadt, be.digital Digital Innovation Day, University of St. Gallen, Lucerne University, NYU Museum Studies Master’s Program as well as served as an Adjunct Professor at the School of Visual Arts in New York.
 Born in Frankfurt, Layla is based in Munich where she leads a multi-disciplinary creative team.

 After the apprenticeship as modeler for foundry, architecture and design Gerhard Nüssler studied industrial design at Darmstadt University of Applied Sciences.
 After his degree he initially started working with the Munich based design agency Neumeister Design and temporarily with NCS-Design in Rio de Janeiro.
 He founded the ergon3 design office in 1999.

-Since June 2003, Gerhard Nüssler has been head of the brand design department Constructa Neff of BSH Busch and Siemens Hausgeräte GmbH.
+Since June 2003, Gerhard Nüssler has been head of the brand design department Constructa Neff of BSH Bosch and Siemens Hausgeräte GmbH.
 He and his team have received numerous design prizes in the fields of medical technology, transport, electronics and telecommunication since completing his studies.

 Managing Director, Scholz & Volkmer